Small Screen, Big Windows

 Disable accidental desktop switching

-Launching Windows Maximized
+Launching Windows Maximized or Fullscreen

 A little bit about lubuntu-rc.xml first.
 This file contains several sections: resistance, focus, placement, theme, desktops, resize, margins, dock, keyboard, mouse, menu, and applications.
 For our purpose, we'll be interested in the last section, applications.
 But before anything else, please make a backup of this file just in case.
 To backup via the command line you could use cp ~/.config/openbox/lubuntu-rc.xml ~/.config/openbox/lubuntu-rc.backup or you could use the file manager.